 We've been following Black Friday and these various sites for many years now and we'll save you valuable time by pointing you to the best of these sites.
 Also, your clicks will help determine our rankings as well, so support your favorite site by clicking on them in the list below.
-Your clicks will help move them up the list and will help others find the best sites.
+Your clicks will help move them up the list.

 Our personal favorite Black Friday site.
-This one has been around since 2003 and has improved every year.
-Any site can post lists and scans of ads, but GottaDeal.com has the largest Black Friday message boards every year with very passionate Black Friday shoppers.
+This one has been around since 2004 and has improved every year.
+Any site can post lists and scans of ads, but GottaDEAL has the largest Black Friday message boards every year with very passionate Black Friday shoppers.
 The site also has a great shopping list feature as well as a mailing list for getting notified of new ads posted.
 Highly recommended independently owned and run site.

-Another great site that has been around forever.
-Along with Black Friday @ GottaDeal.com, they have annually been the top 2 sites for the last 5 years.
-Easy access to scanned ads, great navigation of ad listings and a mailing list are some of this site's best features.
-Design could use an update one of these years, but otherwise a very good site.
+Another site that has been around forever.
+Along with GottaDEAL, they have been the top 2 sites for the last 15 years.
+Easy access to scanned ads, great navigation of ad listings and more.
+Points deducted for the awful distracting watermarks (who does that anymore?).
+Now owned by a large Japanese e-commerce conglomerate.

 One of the older Black Friday sites (and with a great domain name), this site has not taken advantage of it's previous popularity and has fallen back in line with the pack.
 They have the lists of ad items, mailing list and some FAQs about Black Friday, but you can get that at the bigger sites.
 The design could also use a makeover as well.